apathor/cz/README.md

 ![cz example gif](/web/cz-ex1.gif)

-Cz is a bash script that provides a common interface to various interactive line selection tools.
+Cz provides a common interface to interactive line selection tools.

-It also acts as an extensible framework for small selection based applications.
+Cz also acts as an extensible framework for line selection based applications.

-Cz comes with 160+ plugins for common use cases.
+Included are 160 plugins for common use cases.
 Out of the box you can select from:

+ - everything from bash's built-in completion
  - files and directories
  - git branches
  - unicode characters
  - mpd tracks
- - everything from bash's built-in completion
  - pass(1) passwords
  - man pages and other documentation sources
- - JSON/XML elements
+ - elements from JSON/YAML/XML documents
  - docker images
  - system processes
+ - i3 window manager components

 And a whole lot more!